Measurement of the B+ Production Cross Section in pp Collisions at sqrt(s) = 7 TeV: Abstract

 A detailed description of the CMS detector can be found elsewhere~\cite{JINST}.
-The main subdetectors used in this analysis are the silicon tracker and the muon systems.
-The tracker is immersed in a $3.8$\,T magnetic field generated by a superconducting solenoid of $6$~m internal diameter, and consists of $1440$ silicon pixel and $15\,148$ silicon strip detector modules.
-The momenta of charged particles (tracks) are measured in the tracker over the pseudorapidity range $|\eta| < 2.5$, where $\eta = -\ln{\tan{\frac{\theta}{2}}}$ and $\theta$ is the polar angle of the track relative to the counterclockwise beam direction.
-An impact parameter resolution of $\sim$\,15\,$\mu$m and a $\pt$ resolution of about $1.5\%$ are achieved for particles with $p_\mathrm{T}$ up to $100\GeV$.
+The main subdetectors used in this analysis are the silicon tracker and muon systems.
+The tracker consists of silicon pixel and strip detector modules and is immersed in a $3.8$\,T magnetic field that enables the measurement of charged particle momenta over the pseudorapidity range $|\eta| < 2.5$, where $\eta = -\ln{\tan{\frac{\theta}{2}}}$ and $\theta$ is the polar angle of the track relative to the counterclockwise beam direction.
 Muons are identified in the range $|\eta|< 2.4$ by gas-ionization detectors embedded in the steel return yoke.
-The barrel and endcap regions are instrumented with drift tubes and cathode strip chambers, respectively, interspersed with resistive plate chambers.
-The first level of the CMS trigger system, composed of custom hardware processors, uses information from the calorimeters and muon detectors to select the most interesting events in less than $1~\mu$s.
+The first level of the CMS trigger system consists of custom hardware processors and uses information from the calorimeters and muon system to select the most interesting events in less than $1~\mu$s.
 The High Level Trigger (HLT) processor farm further decreases the event rate to less than $300$~Hz before data storage.
-The events used in the measurement reported in this Letter were collected with a trigger requiring the presence of two muons at the HLT, with no explicit momentum threshold.
+The events used in the measurement reported here were collected with a trigger requiring the presence of two muons at HLT with no explicit momentum threshold.